MikroElektronika/mikrosdk_click_v2/clicks/nanogps3/details.md

 ## Example Description

-> This example demonstrates the use of Nano GPS 3 click by reading and displaying
+> This example demonstrates the use of Nano GPS 3 Click by reading and displaying
 > the GPS coordinates.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and resets the click board.
+> Initializes the driver and resets the Click board.

 ```c
 void application_init ( void )